imixs/imixs-workflow/src/site/markdown/engine/plugins/ownerplugin.md

 # Owner Plugin

 The OwnerPlugin is responsible for the ownership associated with a workitem.
-The plug-in applies a ownership list of userIDs and roles to the current process instance stored in the item 'owner'.
+The plug-in applies a ownership list of userIDs and roles to the current process instance stored in the item '$owner'.

 _Plugin Class Name:_